tinamayswinkels/sbe/_projects/wyndham-cc---mainview-sports-pavilion.md

 * Landscaping and building provide urban heat refuge and enhances the ecological value of the site
 * A facility that actively facilitates waste recycling through inclusion of dedicated recycling points in both the pavilion and surrounding public open space.
 * All materials, finishes and fittings meet Council ESD and sustainable procurement standards and are non-toxic, sustainably sourced and durable.
-* An overall score of 50% using the Built Environment Sustainability Scorecard Tool (BESS).
-It is important to note that this is a minimum requirement only and not the desired outcome.
-Principles and specifications listed in the Council Buildings ESD Guide are broadly in line with a BESS score of 70% or above (represents ESD ‘Excellence’).
-The aim is to provide a buffer between what we design to and what our minimum target is.
+* An overall score of 50% using the Built Environment Sustainability Scorecard Tool (BESS).&nbsp; Principles and specifications listed in the Council Buildings ESD Guide are broadly in line with a BESS score of 70% or above (represents ESD ‘Excellence’).&nbsp;

 <div>&nbsp;<hr width="33%" size="1" align="left" /><div id="ftn1"><p>&nbsp;</p><hr width="33%" size="1" align="left" /></div></div>